 For hydration, bring :

-- Portable water filter for safe refuelling in the wild
+- A portable water filter to refuel safely in the wild

 Good planning is the key to a successful bivouac:

-- Study your itinerary in advance and identify potential camping areas
+- Study your route in advance and identify potential camping areas

-- Use apps like Komoot or Strava to plan your route and locate points of interest
+- Use apps such as Komoot or Strava to plan your route and locate points of interest

-- Choose bivouac sites that are sheltered from the wind, away from watercourses that could rise overnight
+- Choose bivouac sites sheltered from the wind, away from streams that could rise overnight

 Ready for adventure!

-Now you're all set for an unforgettable experience on the roads and trails.
+You're now equipped for an unforgettable experience on the roads and trails.
 Whether you're off for a family weekend or a solo getaway, your bike is ready to take you to new horizons.
-Don't forget that the key to a successful trip lies not only in your preparation, but also in your ability to adapt.
+Don't forget that the key to a successful trip lies in preparation, but also in your ability to adapt.
 Your panniers contain everything you need to cope with the unexpected, from repair equipment to appropriate clothing.

 Let yourself be guided by your carefully prepared itinerary, but don't hesitate to deviate from it to discover hidden treasures.
 Every pedal stroke will bring you closer to magical moments, whether it's an impromptu picnic or a bivouac under the stars.
 Your well-thought-out equipment will enable you to enjoy these moments to the full, without being encumbered by the superfluous.